Key Takeaways

 In addition, Aleo’s privacy-centric design helps safeguard machine learning models in many additional industries, highlighting the fact that companies that have trained their own AI models don't want them to be compromised or stolen.

-zPass: Aleo’s Answer to Decentralized Identity and Credential Verification
+zPass: Private Identity and Credential Verification on Aleo

-zPass is Aleo’s proprietary identity framework that employs the use of zero-knowledge cryptography for private online decentralized identity and credential verification.
+zPass is is Aleo’s privacy-preserving credential and identity framework that employs the use of zero-knowledge cryptography for private online decentralized identity and credential verification.

 The zPass solution addresses the privacy paradox for online users that face the dilemma between providing the required identity or credential information they are asked for and safeguarding themselves from fraud.

-This allows users to access online applications and the like securely and anonymously and only reveal essential details, while ensuring that sensitive data is stored safely online. zPass has numerous applications in medical and healthcare, voting and elections, passports, driver’s licensing, insurance, education, and more.
+This allows users to access applications while revealing only the attributes needed for verification.
+The goal is to reduce how much sensitive data platforms need to collect or store. zPass has numerous applications in medical and healthcare, voting and elections, passports, driver’s licensing, insurance, education, and more.

 Through zPass, organizations and individuals can upload their identity or credential documents offline or on private devices (via their mobile phone or others) or services.
 After this initial process, they are able to anonymously share cryptographic proofs that allow them to verify to institutions that the underlying data they upload is in fact legitimate.